Gijsreyn/learn-dsc/content/docs/initiate/level-1-the-basics.md

 - Twitter at @dsccommunity
 - Discord in the following link: <https://discordapp.com/invite/AtzXnJM>

+If you are not certain about a command, ask it.
+Run the command you want to use and append `--help` to reveal the help information.

 ## Lab Questions

 You have now successfully learned about the basics and executed your first DSC resource.
 It's time to reinforce your understanding by completing the following lab questions: